AgentRG/discord-avatar-changer/README.md

 # discord-avatar-changer

-WARNING: It's currently against the Discord's terms of service to use account based bots.
+Disclaimer: It's currently against the Discord's ToS to use account based bots.
+Use at your own discretion.

 This project uses Selenium to upload and set an avatar from a specified folder to the VoIP software Discord.